darmiyaev/PowerHouse-/README.md

 # Why was this made?
 As an alternative to C++

-Also a mix of C++, Rust, C and Python because those 4 programming languages are good at making many programs and have weaknesses and advantages, mixing them together
+Also a mix of C++, Rust and Python because those 3 programming languages are good at making many programs and have weaknesses and advantages, mixing them together

 would make a programming language that is very nice.